-- Student demonstrates to the nurse that s/he is capable of self-administering medication according to school and medication administration policies. - Self-administration is safe and appropriate for the student's health condition. - Completion of the following forms: - Student Health Information Form for Overnight School Trips" (352 Exhibit 1) - "Self- Administration of Medication on Overnight School Trips Health Care Provider and Parent Permission Form" (452.4 Exhibit 3)
+- Student demonstrates to the nurse that s/he is capable of self-administering medication according to school and medication administration policies. - Self-administration is safe and appropriate for the student's health condition. - Completion of the following forms: - o Student Health Information form for Overnight School Field Trips" (see 352 Exhibit 1) - o "Self- Administration of Medication on Overnight Field Trips Health Care Provider and Parent Permission Form" (proposed 452.4-Exhibit 3)

-After the trip:
+After the field trip:

-The building principal or his/her designee who is assigned to administer student prescribed medications during the trip will be responsible for the following:
+The building principal or his/her designee who is assigned to administer student prescribed medications during the field trip will be responsible for the following:

-- Transfer all information from the trip prescribed medication envelope label to the student's medication records. - Place his/her name and initials in the appropriate area under the regular school day designee(s) name.
+- Transfer all information from the field trip prescribed medication envelope label to the student's medication records. - Place his/her name and initials in the appropriate area under the regular school day designee(s) name.